metabase/metabase/docs/installation-and-operation/serialization.md

 ```

 Currently, you can only import exported artifacts into a Metabase instance that was created from the same version of Metabase.

+### You'll need to manually add license tokens

+Metabase excludes your license token from exports, so if you're running multiple environments of Metabase Enterprise Edition, you'll need to manually add your license token to the target Metabase(s), either via the [Metabase user interface](https://www.metabase.com/docs/latest/paid-features/activating-the-enterprise-edition), or via an [environment variable](./environment-variables.md#mb_premium_embedding_token).

 ## Import options